brain-bican/taxonomy-development-tools/docs/UserInterface.md

 TDT categorizes tables into two main types, **system tables** and **user tables**, each serving distinct purposes.

-For the purpose of editing taxonomies, our main focus is a set of user tables that reflect taxonomy structure.  **System tables** allow us to inspect the taxonomy schama and to extend the taxonomies with new columns and datatypes.
-This is dealt with in the [**Advanced features**](#Advanced_features) section.
+For the purpose of editing taxonomies, our main focus is a set of user tables that reflect taxonomy structure.  **System tables** allow us to inspect the taxonomy schema and to extend it with new columns and datatypes.
+This is dealt with in the [Advanced features](#Advanced_features) section.

 ### User tables

-User tables are created when data is uploaded to the TDT using the `load_data` operation (https://brain-bican.github.io/taxonomy-development-tools/Curation/).
+User tables represent the content of the teaxonomy.
+The main route by with they are are created is when data is uploaded to the TDT using the `load_data` operation (https://brain-bican.github.io/taxonomy-development-tools/Curation/).
 This data is formatted according to the [Cell Annotation Schema](https://github.com/cellannotation/cell-annotation-schema) and organized into multiple interrelated tables.

 > Example: the [nhp_basal_ganglia_taxonomy](https://github.com/hkir-dev/nhp_basal_ganglia_taxonomy) present an annotation table named `AIT115_annotation_sheet` from this table a series of `user tables` are generated and displayed in the TDT.

-The user tables are the following:

 #### original data table